 Anything that causes you to spend money as a result of a motorcycle collision is an accident-related expense.
 You can recover the cost of these things in a motorcycle accident injury claim.
 Medical bills, physical therapy, mental health counseling, damaged property, such as your motorcycle, ride-sharing service, or household services that you can no longer do, are examples of damages you can recoup in a personal injury claim or lawsuit.

 Keeping track of these expenses ensures your claim accurately reflects the amount of money you have lost.

 Consider Working With a Motorcycle Accident Attorney

 An attorney can alleviate a lot of the stress you may be feeling in connection with having to pursue an insurance claim.
-They can help you get the medical care you need, advise you on speaking with the insurance company or others about your accident, gather evidence to prove that the other driver was at-fault, and track your accident-related expenses and losses.
+They can help you get the medical care you need, advise you on speaking with the insurance company or others about your accident, gather evidence to prove that the other driver was at fault (e.g., the police report, photos, video footage, and medical records), and track your accident-related expenses and losses.

 Contact Kaine Law After a Motorcycle Accident in Georgia

 If you were injured in a motorcycle crash in Georgia, call Kaine Law.
 An Atlanta motorcycle accident lawyer from our firm will fight for you when you can’t fight for yourself.
 You’ll only pay for your attorney if we win your case.
 Call us today for a free consultation.
 We’re ready to help.